Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

-In words, the gliders in~$M(x)$ move forward according to~\eqref{eq:g1}, i.e., the downsteps of~$\gamma$ in~$\wh{x}$, which are at the positions in~$B$, become the upsteps of~$g(\gamma)$ in~$\wh{f(x)}$, and the downsteps of~$g(\gamma)$ in~$\wh{f(x)}$ are at the positions in~$S(\gamma)$.
-Moreover, by~\eqref{eq:g2} none of the gliders in~$\Gamma(x)\setminus M(x)$ changes its position.
-However, we will see that each of these gliders changes from being non-inverted to inverted, or vice versa.
+In words, the gliders in~$M(x)$ move forward according to~\eqref{eq:g1}, i.e., the $\dstep$-steps of~$\gamma$ in~$\wh{x}$, which are at the positions in~$B$, become the $\ustep$-steps of~$g(\gamma)$ in~$\wh{f(x)}$, and the $\dstep$-steps of~$g(\gamma)$ in~$\wh{f(x)}$ are at the positions in~$S(\gamma)$.
+On the other hand, by~\eqref{eq:g2} none of the gliders in~$\Gamma(x)\setminus M(x)$ changes its position, i.e., we have $g(\gamma)=\gamma$ if and only if $\gamma\notin M(x)$.
+However, we will see that gliders that do not move change from being non-inverted to inverted, or vice versa.
+From~\eqref{eq:g} and Lemma~\ref{lem:capture}~(ii) we immediately see that if $g(\gamma)=\gamma'$, then $v(\gamma')=v(\gamma)$, i.e., the function~$g$ preserves the speed of gliders.
 See Figure~\ref{fig:move} for an example illustrating these definitions.

-We need to show that the bijection~$g$ defined in~\eqref{eq:g} is well-defined, i.e., that~$g$ maps a glider from~$\Gamma(x)$ to a glider in~$\Gamma(f(x))$.
+We need to show that the function~$g$ defined in~\eqref{eq:g} is well-defined, i.e., that~$g$ maps a glider from~$\Gamma(x)$ to a glider in~$\Gamma(f(x))$, and that this mapping is bijective.
 This is established in Lemma~\ref{lem:g-welldef} below.

+For the following arguments we rely on the definitions provided in Section~\ref{sec:cap-relation}.
+We first establish a simple property about gliders that do not move, i.e., fixed points of the function~$g$.